Isylwin/bonobo/README.md

 This means that the only supported CPU architecture is x86 as NASM solely targets x86 An attempt might be made to support both NASM as well as GAS in the future.

+The generated assembly code adheres to the System V AMD64 ABI calling convention, as the supported operating system is Linux.

 ## Other stuff